AmyPhung/libfreenect2/README.md

 ## Setup
 Follow the setup instructrions for the libfreenect2, but clone this repository instead of the original.
-To run the script that uses OpenCV, run `./bin/KinectOneStream` after compilation.
+To run the script that uses OpenCV, run `./bin/KinectOneStream` in the build directory after compilation.

 ## Table of Contents